||Share on Facebook

 France's Road Quality

 French drivers are extremely courteous to cyclists, giving you a wide berth, although the amount of space they give you is reduced the closer to the south-east you get.
+Closer to Strasbourg, drivers' attitudes become a little more Germanic, which means they don't mind yelling at you if you're not on a provided cycle path, or even if there's no cycle path and the driver assumes there is one.

 If you want a route into Paris from the west, you could do a lot worse than the D910 that passes the Palace of Versailles.
 Parts of it have a cycle path.
 Keep going until you hit the Seine.